Ariana Saraha & Flight Behavior

-Ariana Saraha (vocals, percussion) and Fernando Medina (drums, percussion) have teamed up to form Flight Behavior, a new duo whose music “evokes the night sky, the flowering earth, and the blood river in our veins…” Occasionally inviting guest musicians up on stage, these two follow in the footsteps of bands such as The Creatures and Dead Can Dance in their capacity to create whole sonic worlds with primarily the voice and rhythm.
+Songstress Ariana Saraha (vocals, percussion) and rhythm-painter Fernando Medina (drums, percussion) are Flight Behavior, a new duo whose music “evokes the night sky, the flowering earth, and the blood river in our veins…” Occasionally inviting guest musicians up on stage, these two follow in the footsteps of bands such as The Creatures and Dead Can Dance in their capacity to create whole sonic worlds with primarily the voice and rhythm.